SicongChen1024/MSc-AI-Individual-Project/README.md

-Harry (MIT License Copyright (c) 2020 Harry Kim), Facebook Research(MIT License Copyright (c) Facebook, Inc. and its affiliates.) and YI-LIN SUNG, since some codes are borrowed or slightly modified (state explictly in the scripts) from their work.
+Harry (MIT License Copyright (c) 2020 Harry Kim), Facebook Research(MIT License Copyright (c) Facebook, Inc. and its affiliates.) and YI-LIN SUNG, since part of codes in this repositry are borrowed or slightly modified (state explictly in the scripts) from their work.